bertlandh/bertlandh.github.io/services/Consultancy.md

 # I.T.
 Support Consultancy Service

 The professional judgment to assist you in choosing wisely from all of the many options and ideas you have thought about.
-Or the source of fresh concepts, tools, and methods thanks to a career spent assisting other organizations in providing top-notch support services.
+Or the source of fresh concepts, tools, and methods thanks to a career spent assisting other organizations in providing top-notch business services.

 From a quick review over a few days, which might be followed by progress checks, to medium-term engagements that aid in defining and even putting into practice IT support strategy, and everything in between.